MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 Here are the major steps in the Create Cluster wizard:

 1. **Get Started** - ensures that each server meets the prerequisites for and features needed for cluster join.
-1. **Networking** - assigns and configures network adapters and creates a virtual switch for each server.
+1. **Networking** - assigns and configures network adapters and creates the virtual switches for each server.
 1. **Clustering** - validates the cluster is setup correctly.
 For stretched clusters, also sets up up the two sites.
 1. **Storage** - Configures Storage Spaces Direct and virtual storage.
 1. **SDN** (optional) - configures software-defined networking.